perzibel/Personal-Agent/README.md

 ## What is this project?

-**Personal-Agnet** is a local-first personal agent project designed to help you search, understand, and reason over your own files.
+**Personal-Agent** is a local-first personal agent project designed to help you search, understand, and reason over your own files.

 The goal is simple: